 Introduction

-You will contribute new research in the form of a thesis suitable for publication which is usually around 100,000 words.
-It is examined by two examiners, one internal and one external who read your work and then ask you to defend it in an oral exam, the viva voce.
+If your application is succesful, you will contribute new research in the form of a thesis suitable for publication which is usually around 100,000 words.
+It can be presented as a series of connected papers, or or a single monograph which reads more like a book.
+It will be examined by two examiners, often one internal and one external who read your work and then ask you to defend it in an oral exam, the viva voce.

-Professional doctorates are useful for students interested in careers outside academia and consist of a taught core and incorporate both professional practice and academic knowledge.
-They are available in education (EdD), engineering (EngD or DEng) and business (DBA).
+These qualifications are useful for students interested in careers outside academia and consist of a taught core and incorporate both professional practice and academic knowledge.

 Why do a PhD?